mackenmd/ducking-octo-meme/README.md

 I'm now making some additional changes to the readme file.
 These changes follow a commit.

 Making a third round of changes to the readme file.

+Here is another change that I plan on committing and then immediately rolling back.